Bethany Lily April Relies On Jean Jacket To Cover Up Massive Cleavage In Racy New Instagram Photos

 Bethany Lily April knows how to wear a jean jacket.
-In a series of photos posted to her Instagram, the model wore a jean jacket, compression shorts, and nothing else, showing off her ample cleavage.
-In the photos, Bethany’s breasts were on full display.
-The caption suggested that she’s doing some light gardening while wearing her favorite jean jacket, which features flames on the cuffs.
+In a series of photos posted to her Instagram, the model wore a jean jacket, compression shorts, and nothing else as she showed off her ample cleavage.
+In the snaps, Bethany’s breasts were on full display.
+The caption suggested that she was doing some light gardening while wearing her favorite jacket, which featured flames on the cuffs.

 In all three images, Bethany’s hair fell in loose curls down both sides of her face.
-The photos are all in front of a green door, and Bethany doesn’t appear to be doing any actual gardening in any of them.
-She also appears to have worn makeup for the photos, including eye shadow, eyeliner, mascara, foundation, bronzer, and dark pink lipstick.
+The photos were all in front of a green door, and she didn’t appear to be doing any actual gardening in any of them.
+She also appeared to have worn makeup for the snaps, including eyeshadow, eyeliner, mascara, foundation, bronzer, and dark pink lipstick.

-In the first, she was looking directly at the camera from a sitting position, which accentuated her striking blue eyes.
+In the first image, Bethany looked directly at the camera from a sitting position, which accentuated her striking blue eyes.
 She had one arm on the other as she let the jacket fall down off of her shoulders so that it just barely contained her cleavage.

-In the second photo, she was standing, looking off into the distance.
-This time, her hand held the jean jacket partially closed, revealing just a bit of her tight abs.
+In the second photo, she stood and looked off into the distance.
+This time, she held the jacket with her hand, revealing just a bit of her tight abs.

-The third photo featured the model sitting and looking down.
-She also put on sunglasses in this image.
+The third photo featured the model sitting and looking down while wearing a pair of sunglasses.
 One hand was on her glasses, while the other rested on her thigh.

 In the four hours since the images were first posted, the post has already received thousands of likes and more than 1,400 comments.
-Bethany asked users to weigh in on which was their favorite, and many commenters were happy to do so.
+Bethany asked users to weigh in on which snap was their favorite, and many commenters were happy to do so.

 “#1 Your hotness never stops,” one user wrote.

-Others suggested that the third picture was their favorite, but most had some difficulty choosing just one, and still others simply wanted to compliment the model on how good the jacket looked on her.
+Others suggested that the third picture was their favorite, but most had some difficulty choosing just one.
+Others simply wanted to compliment Bethany on how good the jacket looked on her.

 “I wish I could like this 3 times for every picture they are all 10s,” one commenter wrote.